elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/recommendations.md

 Network policies can in short be seen as Kubernetes built in firewalls.

 Network policy can be used to limit both incoming and outgoing traffic.
-This allows you for example to specify that only a set of your pods are allowed to talk to the database.
+This is useful to specify a set of pods that are allowed to communicate with the database.

 Kubernetes documentation have an excellent guide on how to get started with network policies [that can be found here](https://kubernetes.io/docs/concepts/services-networking/network-policies/)